TALKING ABOUT THE UNFATHOMABLE: CHILDREN BOOKS IN GERMAN ON THE HOLOCAUST

 In 2000 the Holocaust education centre in Japan was given a suitcase from Auschwitz.
 In it there is a name written in white letters: HANNA BRADY, orphan, May 16, 1931.
 The children were so intrigued by the suitcase that the curator of the centre, Fumiko Ishioka was determined to find out all about the girl.
 And so the reader learns too of the Jewish girl, who grew up in a small Czech town.
 Once the Nazis arrive the family's life is soon shattered.

-A deeply gripping and moving, award winning non-fiction title.
+A deeply gripping and moving, award winning non-fiction title, (translated by an amazing German kids" book author)

 10 years and up.